Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Experiments

 \subsection{Detecting Uncaught Cheaters in the Wild}

 To answer \textbf{RQ.5}, given the above-known presence of cheaters in the false positives in \autoref{tb:remedy} after the \textit{first labeling}, we conduct a use case analysis to explore if there are additional illegal activities that exist after the \textit{second labeling}.
-Given the lengthy average duration of a match, which demands significant manpower, we randomly select 30 \sys's false positives from the \textit{Aimbot} and \textit{Wallhack} validation sets for manual review, respectively (experts' skill level is listed in \autoref{tab:expert_skill_level}).
+Given the lengthy average duration of a match, which demands significant manpower, we select the top 30 \sys's false positives based on the decreasing order of the \textit{akpr} from the \textit{Aimbot} and \textit{Wallhack} validation sets for manual review, respectively (experts' skill level is listed in Supplemental Material Table 1).
 With the assistance of three experts in FPS games, we identify 27 suspects, who are labeled as \textit{normal players} after the second labeling, to be highly suspicious within these 60 false positives.
 Of these 27 suspects, 14 originate from the \textit{Aimbot} dataset (4 are considered using \textit{aimbots} and 10 are considered \textit{boosting}, i.e., elevate the account rank by other higher-rank players playing the account), while 13 are from the \textit{Wallhack} dataset (8 are considered using \textit{wallhacks} and 5 are considered \textit{boosting}).
 We reported these suspicions to the official personnel.
-Upon their review, they confirm all 12 of the aforementioned \textit{aimbots} and \textit{wallhacks} suspects are committed to cheats, subsequently issuing bans for these cheaters on the platform.
-This reaffirms the poor performance of current in-use anti-cheats and the datasets used for training and evaluation are not entirely pristine.
+Upon their review, they confirm all 12 of the aforementioned \textit{aimbots} and \textit{wallhacks} suspects are committed to cheats, subsequently issuing bans for these cheaters.
+This reaffirms the poor performance of current in-use anti-cheats.
 The website mentioned in \autoref{sec:intro} demonstrates their illegal actions.
 In terms of \textit{boosting} suspects, there are no existing solutions for the officials to evidently verify their illegal actions.
 Therefore, there are no bans issued on the suspicious \textit{boosting} accounts.
+This experiment further proves the limited performance of current industrial anti-cheats, while demonstrating \sys's superior anti-cheat capabilities and high robustness to noise.